yskszk63/woool/README.md

 # woool

-Minimum Wake-on-Lan for my zig study.
+Minimum Wake-on-Lan for my Zig study.

 # How to build